utiasASRL/safe_and_smooth/README.md

 There are three types of results reported in the paper:

-- Noise study: Run `simulate_noise.py` to generate the simulation study (Figures 4 and 7 (appendix)).
+- Noise study: Run `_scripts/simulate_noise.py` to generate the simulation study (Figures 4 and 7 (appendix)).
-- Timing study:  Run `simulate_time.py` to generate the runtime comparison (Figure 5)
+- Timing study:  Run `_scripts/simulate_time.py` to generate the runtime comparison (Figure 5)
-- Real data: Run `evaluate_data.py` to evaluate the real dataset (Figures 1, 5 and 6).
+- Real data: Run `_scripts/evaluate_real.py` to evaluate the real dataset (Figures 1, 5 and 6).

 You can generate all results by running
 ```
 _scripts/generate_all_results.sh
 ```
-After generating, all data can be evaluated, and new figures created, using the jupyter notebook `SafeAndSmooth.ipynb`.
-For more evaluations of the real dataset, refer to the notebook `DatasetEvaluation.ipynb`.
+After generating, all data can be evaluated, and new figures created, by running `python _scripts/plot_results.py`.
+For more evaluations of the real dataset, refer to the notebook `_notebooks/DatasetEvaluation.ipynb` (you may need to run `pip install -r requirements.txt` for additional plotting libraries).

 ## Code references